 Buddleja/Buddleia Davidii, ‘feral’

-The Orange-Eye Butterfly Bush, or Summer Lilac (known formerly as Buddleja variabilis because of the large, natural variation in the wild population), is a fast-growing, semi-evergreen shrub that has an upright, stretching habit, capable of reaching 12-15 ft!
+The Orange-Eye Butterfly Bush, or Summer Lilac (listed formerly as Buddleja variabilis), is a fast-growing, semi-evergreen to evergreen shrub that has an upright, stretching habit, capable of reaching 12-15 ft!
+Native to China its natural habitat consists of forest clearings, riverbanks and limestone outcrops.
+Its ability to grow on waste ground, demolition sites, railway-lines and even in the mortar of walls is remarkable.
 The largest feral and garden specimens can become small trees, but can be kept a more modest size in a garden by regular pruning.
-This feral variety is noted for its vigor, beauty, abundant blooms, and for being drought tolerant.
-Its ability to grow on waste ground, demolition sites, railway-lines and even in the mortar of walls is remarkable.
-Native to China its natural habitat consists of forest clearings, riverbanks and limestone outcrops.

-These seeds were collected from an open pollinated feral plant.
-Germination tests have confirmed their viability.
-These were the largest seed-grown B. Davidii plants we had in our garden with seed plants reaching over 7 ft in height the same year (when started indoors in late winter.)
+These seeds were originally collected from an open-pollinated wild/feral plant.
+We grew the seeds out and collected seeds from the largest plants we had in the garden with seed plants reaching over 7 ft in height thefirst year (when started indoors in late winter.)

 Zones: 5- 9